What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 For migraines:

-“Rotate your eyeballs, looking alternately to the right and left”
+“Rotate your eyeballs, alternately looking left and right.”

 For TMJ dysfunction:

-"Gently open your mouth, trying to keep your lower jaw gone as far as possible from the ears.
+“Gently open your mouth, trying to lower jaw went as far from my ears as possible.”

 14333 0